tinkerbell/proposals/0001/README.md

 This is the first Request For Discussion (RFD) and it covers:

 * What RFDs are and why we need them
-* How to write an RFD
+* How to write a RFD
 * When to avoid a RFD
-* Lifecycle of an RFD
+* Lifecycle of a RFD

 Rename the [proposal](https://github.com/tinkerbell/proposals) repository to RFD.